oracle/rwloadsim/docs/WHATISIT.md

 batch or scripting environments, including but surely not limited to testing, triage, and load simulation.

+As a scripting tool, you can think of it as if you had SQL\*Plus with programming language, PL/SQL on the client side or bash with ability to execute SQL.
+It really is somewhere between those three and can be suited for many different scripting purposes.

 As a load simulator, it can be used to execute specified SQL statements in a certain order and fashion specifying different types of random input, with variable run duration and/or execution counts or frequency.